-And even though there aren’t any of them, the fact remains that the biggest threat to travellers are pickpockets and muggers and it’s still advisable that you take care of your belongings and always exercise precaution.
+And even though there aren’t any of them, the fact remains that the biggest threat to travelers is pickpockets and muggers and it’s still advisable that you take care of your belongings and always exercise precaution.

 - Weather - Edinburg's weather belongs to a temperate and oceanic climate, but it isn't extreme.
 It does change swiftly though, in a matter of hours, and a bright morning can have a cold, wet and windy ending.
 Pack extra warm and rainproof clothing, regardless of the time of year.

-- Airports - Edinburgh Airport is an airport located in the Ingliston area of Edinburgh, just 9 km west of the city centre.
+- Airports - Edinburgh Airport is an airport located in the Ingliston area of Edinburgh, just 9 km west of the city center.
 It was the busiest airport in Scotland in 2018.

 Edinburgh Weather Averages (Temperatures)

 |Temperature / Month||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|